In Case of Emergency

 - For crisis services, call Baltimore Crisis Response at (410) 433-5175

 - Individuals and families who need assistance scheduling an appointment for mental health services should call Behavioral Health System Baltimore at (410) 637-1900, option 1

-- Services for groups can be accessed by calling 311 and asking to be referred to BCHD-approved mental health providers, or by sending an email to [email protected]
+- Services for groups can be accessed by calling 311 and asking to be referred to BCHD-approved mental health providers or Email US

 Utilities & Home Services

 - Call (877) 778-2222 to report a power outage